OmarMiniesy/Walkthroughs/Portswigger/Business Logic Vulnerabilities/Lab 13.md

 ![lab13-der](./screenshots/lab13-der.png)

-> To test that the macro works, press on test macro and check that the gift-card in the last response is the same as that in the previous response.
+To test that the macro works, press on test macro and check that the gift-card in the last response is the same as that in the previous response.
-> Also make sure that all requests are either 200 or 302 resp codes.
+- Also make sure that all requests are either 200 or 302 resp codes.

-> Now that we created the macro, we use BURPSUITE ITNRUDER to generate indefinite requests, and with each request the macro is run, until we have enough store credit to buy the required item.
+> Now that we created the macro, we use BURPSUITE INTRUDER to generate indefinite requests, and with each request the macro is run, until we have enough store credit to buy the required item.

-> Sending a dummy request to intruder and adding empty payload for a sniper attack.
+ Sending a dummy request to intruder and adding empty payload for a sniper attack.

 ![lab13-int](./screenshots/lab13-int.png)

-> Choosing the payloads as null payloads and making it indefinite.
+Choosing the payloads as null payloads and making it indefinite.

 ![lab13-payload](./screenshots/lab13-payload.png)

-> We also need to make sure that these requests are carried out in order, so we make the max concurrent requests equal to 1.
+We also need to make sure that these requests are carried out in order, so we make the max concurrent requests equal to 1.

 ![lab13-max](./screenshots/lab13-max.png)

-> Finally, we run the attack and keep refreshing the my-account page to observe the store credit.
+Finally, we run the attack and keep refreshing the my-account page to observe the store credit.
-> Once i have enough credit, go to the required item and add it to cart.
+- Once i have enough credit, go to the required item and add it to cart.

 ![jacket](./screenshots/jacker.png)